-Effective May 1st, 563 Design will join FEH Design in business!
+563 Design joined FEH Design in business!
 563 Design launched in 2017 by Andrew & Emily McCready with a focus on local design: commercial, historic preservation and rehabilitation, and residential projects.
-Andrew McCready will join FEH Design as Principal Architect and Shareholder, Emily McCready will serve in a Business Development role.
+Andrew McCready joined FEH Design as Principal Architect and Shareholder, Emily McCready now serves in a Business Development role.
 They join a strong team of architects, structural engineers, and interior designers and expand FEH Design’s firm wide ownership.

 “I’m so proud to be a part of a team of architects that make a difference in our communities.
 I look forward to continuing my journey as a Vice President of the firm,” said Matt.

 “I look forward to continuing my architectural journey with FEH Design as a Principal Architect,” said Brittney

 “I’m always looking to improve in my career and becoming an associate seemed like the next best step.
 It gives me more of an opportunity for my voice to be heard and to help guide the company,” said Chris.